en

 Durable cutting tools with a long service life

-HSS cutters are also highly durable and heat-resistant.
+HSS milling cutters are also highly durable and heat-resistant.
 This makes them ideal for high-speed applications where blades have to withstand high temperatures without losing their cutting efficiency.

-Carbide and HSS saw blades: precision and quality of cut
+Carbide and HSS saw blades: Precision and quality of cut

 Cutting speed and downtime

-Thanks to their wear resistance, these blades require less downtime and fewer resharpenings, reducing replacement and sharpening costs.
+Thanks to their wear-resistance, these blades require less downtime and fewer resharpenings, reducing replacement and sharpening costs.

 Versatility of available circular saw blades